Churtified/odin-recipes/README.md

 # odin-recipes

 In this project, I'll be building a basic recipe website.
 It will contain no styling, so will look ugly af.
+Maybe later I'll change it.